JackBrowne556/Netflix-Churn-Project/README.md

 The first two analysis questions tackled reasons behind customer churn, determining primary causes of churn so the marketing team can direct efforts towards those customer segments.

 Since no time series was given, the first objective of analysis was to determine which category within each customer segment churned the most.
-This was done through taking the entire dataset and analyzing each customer segment separately, splitting them into their categories, and comparing the number of customers who churned in each category, highlighting key comparisons through a series of heatmaps.
+This was done through taking the entire dataset and analyzing each customer segment separately, splitting them into their categories, and comparing the number of customers who churned in each category, highlighting key comparisons through a series of heatmaps (Figure 1).
 For example, a customer segment would be their age, and each category would be age groups.
 Refer to customer segmentation in-depth in the analysis notebook [**here**](notebooks/analysis_notebook.md).

+The second objective of analysis was to find the variance of churn percentage change within each customer segment.
+This was done with a series of box-and-whisker plots (Figure 2), identifying the change of churn % within each category in their respective customer segments, and visualizing the largest changes in churn and hence, <b>which customer segments have the most drastic, or minimal effect on churn rate.</b>

+Figure 1:
 <img src="images/churn_cause_analysis_dashboard.png" alt="churn_cause_analysis_dashboard" width="100%"/>
+Figure 2:
 <img src="images/Q2_box_noABS.png" alt="variance_dashboard" width="100%"/>

 #### Churn Causes and Variance Trends